 Fine-tuning your operations so that they are more agile will help disruption be, well, less disruptive.
 In her article for WE Forum, Nina Curley suggested that companies look to lean manufacturing techniques that are designed to speed the product development process and bring products closer to existing market needs.
 “GE, for example, developed ‘FastWorks’ – a manufacturing approach that builds upon the ‘Lean Start-up’ method articulated by Silicon Valley entrepreneur Eric Ries,” she wrote.
 “The approach mandates rapid, three-month development cycles in which small teams deploy ‘minimum viable products’ and test their appeal with customers.”

-What is Citizen Development and how could it help improve the speed and agility of your business?
-Find out in our latest eBook: An Introduction to Citizen Development: Bringing Shadow IT into the Light.
-Already empowering your business professionals to solve their daily workplace productivity issues outside of IT, learn the current 2016 State of Citizen Development based on this year’s survey.
+Want to improve the speed and agility of your business?
+Find out how in our latest eBook: An Introduction to Citizen Development: Bringing Shadow IT into the Light.
+Already empowering your business professionals to solve their daily workplace productivity issues outside of IT, learn the current 2016 State of Citizen Development based on this year's survey.
 Read the Report.

 According to Curley, 44 percent of MIT’s Top 50 Disruptive Companies having launched within the past decade.
 But interestingly, the disruptive companies in the other 56 percent aren’t all that young, suggesting that scale is not incompatible with disruptive potential.
 “It also implies that organizations hoping to ensure their survival don’t need to necessarily think like a young startup, they simply need to think like a disruptor,” she said.